 Why waste kindness on a person who doesn’t seem like they want to feel good?
 Why is kindness so important when it seems as though no positive words will have any effect?

 It is much harder to put yourself out there and show vulnerability and kindness when the person does not seem open to it.
 In these cases, kindness is more important than ever and good intentions are what matters most.

 Imagine being in that person’s shoes.
 Of course, some of us have been there and understand just how important it is to be reached out to.
 Sometimes, these people are just waiting for and looking for signs of kindness in the world.

 The elderly are especially vulnerable to missing out on acts of kindness.
 The older generations don’t often understand the younger generations, and they don’t reach out to others to help them feel included or validated.

 We need to provide them with the sense of belonging that they are missing out on through such small acts as inviting them to dinner, sitting with them, reading to them, or listening to them.

 The Need for Kindness is Universal

-We are just one world, and borders and divides are a man-made concept.
+We are just one world and borders are man-made.
 When it comes down to it, if the possibility exists to impact a life positively somewhere in the world, we should.

 You do not have to speak someone’s native tongue or understand their culture to be kind.
 You just have to care.

 If we can be the positive light for an individual less fortunate than us, we should be.
 If we can encourage others through our own actions to spread kindness, we should.
-It is our duty as citizens of Earth to do so.
+It is our duty as citizens of earth to do so.

 People come together and provide essential acts of compassion in times of need.
 Historically, we can look back and see the proof.

 When a community member loses their home to a fire or other disaster, the whole town comes together to donate money and food to take care of their neighbors.

 When we are at our lowest and see no way forward or out of a situation that is crippling us somehow, the smallest act of kindness can help us see the light at the end of a dark tunnel and put us in a good mood.

-Having someone who believes in you can provide you with the push to keep going, to try harder, to stick it out in the hopes that things will get better, and they often do.
+Having someone who believes in you can provide you with the push to keep going, to try harder, to stick it out in the hopes that circumstances will get better, and they often do.

 Kindness Gives Us Hope

 One of the very first things we are shown as children is kindness.
 Our parents and teachers treat us kindly because they love us and want us to be happy.

-We are shown that there are benefits to being a person who inspires a smile.
+We are shown that there are benefits to being a kind person who inspires a smile.
 To nurture that drive to show kindness and want to improve another person’s life is of utmost importance.

-Extend that kindness to everyone: the elderly, your peers, your spouse, your family, your boss, your coworker, your enemy, your competitor.
+Help others and extend that kindness to everyone: the elderly, your peers, your spouse, your family, your boss, your coworker, your enemy, your competitor.
 Behave the way that children do.

 It is free to share a smile or offer up our seat on the bus or train.
-It is free to wish someone luck before a job interview.
-It is free to tell an exhausted mother at the playground or grocery store that she’s doing a great job.
-It’s free to say thank you to your server.
+It doesn’t cost you to wish someone luck before a job interview.
+It doesn’t cost anything to tell an exhausted mother at the playground or grocery store that she’s doing a great job.
+There are no additional charges to say thank you to your server.

-All of these things are simply displays of kindness towards people we may encounter daily.
-It takes nothing but time and effort to make this world a better place, one small act at a time.
+All of these are simple displays of kindness towards people we may encounter daily.
+It takes nothing but time and effort to make people feel valued and this world a better place, one small act at a time.

 Turning the other cheek and reciprocating with love is something that is hard to do but worth it to salvage something beautiful from an otherwise ugly situation.
 Simply trying to turn a negative into a positive can give us the drive to better ourselves and the world around us.

 After food, air, water, and sleep, there is kindness.
 The way that we treat each other has never mattered more.
-You can be a lot of things, but being kind is one of the most important things to be.
-When we are kind, we show others how it can impact the world.
+You can be a lot of things, but being kind works wonders for your well being.

 There is strength in kindness.
 There is solidarity in kindness.
 There is hope in kindness.
 There is a future worth working towards in kindness.